Critical Behavior of Topological Kondo Insulators: Introduction

-In the following, we first determine the phase diagram of a topological Kondo insulator and investigate the phase transition from a topological to a band-insulator phase using the thermodynamic approach.
-For this, we use a minimal Anderson-lattice model to study the topological Kondo insulator, accounting for only two $d$- and two $f$-bands.
-Using a mean-field slave-boson approach, we find that the order of the topological phase transition obeys the same universality as found in other topological-insulator models, and agrees with the Josepson-hyperscaling relations.
-Second, we examine SmB$_6$ in more detail both experimentally and theoretically.
+In this work, we first determine the phase diagram of a topological Kondo insulator and investigate the phase transition from a topological to a band-insulator phase using the thermodynamic approach.
+For this, we employ a general minimal model to study the topological Kondo insulator, accounting for only two $d$ and two $f$ bands.
+We then compare our results to the previously found universality in other topological-insulator models,~\cite{kempkes2016universalities} and with the Josephson-hyperscaling relations.
+Second we examine SmB$_6$ in more detail by solving the $T$-dependent mean-field equations for a more realistic ten-band model.
+Then, we use an approach inspired by Hill thermodynamics to calculate the bulk and edge contribution to the heat capacity.
+We show that the edge contribution indeed yields an upturn, but this effect is not of the right order of magnitude to explain the experimental observations.
+This is in line with more recent experimental results.\cite{wakeham2016low}

-\textit{The Anderson lattice model} - Topological Kondo insulators, such as SmB$_6$, are usually described using the Anderson lattice model (ALM) \cite{anderson1961localized}.
-In this tight-binding approach, an even number (spin up and spin down) of conducting $d$- and localized $f$-bands is considered.
-The different models available in the literature vary in the amount of bands that are included, the hybridization between the $f$- and $d$-bands, and in the range of hopping to which neighboring sites are incorporated \cite{dzero2010topological,takimoto2011smb6,tran2012phase}.
-Here, we start with a minimal ALM \cite{hewson1997kondo,coleman1987mixed} and later describe how this should be altered to obtain a more appropriate model for SmB$_6$.
-The ALM Hamiltonian consists of three parts,
+The outline of the paper is the following: in Sec.~\ref{sec:pt}, we briefly review the Anderson lattice model and the slave-boson mean-field approximation for the Kondo insulator.
+We use this model to analytically study the order of the topological phase transition, by taking derivatives of the free energy and looking for discontinuities.
+Then, we investigate the phase transition on a more general level, by determining the critical exponents for both bulk and boundary.
+In Sec.~\ref{sec:hetcap}, we calculate the heat capacity of SmB$_6$.
+Our conclusions and outlook are presented in Sec.~\ref{sec:ceno}.